brian6484/CSKnowledge/Operating System/Linux/Process/Exec & Fork.md

 ## Context
 Actually every terminal command like (ls), the bash is actually making a copy of itself to execute this ls command.
+Bash is considered a **process** that reads your commands and runs other programs. (actually a process cuz if u do `ps`, bash shows up as a process).
 This is cuz **Multiple processes can EXIST at the same time, but only ONE can RUN at a time (per CPU core)**!!.

 So when we run ls
 1) bash process: exists in memory BUT is sleeping/waiting (not running)